babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 block creation and signing during the consensus process at the CometBFT layer.
 The key file location is specified in your node's `config.toml` file.

+> **🔒 Security Tip**: Make sure to securely store the `priv_validator_key.json` file, as it contains your validator's private key.
+Losing access to this file would mean losing control of your validator.

 ### 3.2 Babylon validator account keyring

 The validator key is a fundamental component of your validator's identity